Vasith18/dba_queries/README.md

-# dba_queries
+**Oracle DBA Scripts**
-SQL DBA practice queries and scripts
+This repository contains Oracle DBA scripts shared by Mohammed Vashid A